Physical, Logical, Rack, Cable, Wireless Diagrams, and IPAM

 | Status | Active |

-Wireless diagrams should be tied to a floor plan.
-They commonly include AP location, mounting height, antenna type, SSID mapping, channel, transmit power, expected coverage, survey results, and known interference.
-A good wireless record also identifies controller or cloud management ownership and whether the AP is intended for users, guests, warehouse scanners, or outdoor coverage.
+Wireless diagrams are tied to a floor plan and include AP location, mounting height, antenna type, SSID mapping, channel, transmit power, expected coverage, survey results, and known interference sources (microwaves, Bluetooth, neighboring networks).
+A good record also names controller or cloud-management ownership and whether each AP serves users, guests, scanners, or outdoor coverage.
+This is what you consult when a conference room sees channel overlap or sticky-client roaming.

 IPAM and Naming

-IP address management is more than a spreadsheet of used addresses.
-It should track subnet purpose, VLAN ID, location, DHCP scope, excluded ranges, reservations, default gateway, DNS zones, device owner, and last verified date.
+IP Address Management is far more than a spreadsheet of used addresses.
+It should track subnet purpose, VLAN ID, location, DHCP scope, excluded ranges, reservations, default gateway, DNS zones, device owner, and last-verified date.

 | IPAM item | Why it matters |